 The layout and navigation of this site are a bit cluttered but the templates are not.
 There’s a good selection of themes for what the website calls “auction moms”.
 There are a lot of very feminine designs and also some neat animated ones.
 It’s another HTML cut and paste site rather than having downloadable files.

 A huge collection of really nice work here.
 Many of them are beautifully crafted and resemble something in a picture frame.
 They have banner, sidebar, and segmented templates as well as imageless layouts and some holiday designs.
-Cut and paste HTML rather than files again.
+Cut and paste HTML.

-This is the big one.
+This is a big one.
 And frankly their eBay listing templates are awesome.
-However, I put them at the bottom of the list because they make you log into their site before you can download anything and I absolutely hate that.
+However, I have to caution you.
+They make you log into their site before you can download anything and I absolutely hate that.
 They do give you the option of logging in with your Facebook sign in credentials or making a login with your email address though.

 Tips for Using eBay Listing Templates

 There are a few ways you can use eBay listing templates.
 You can copy the code and paste it directly into the eBay “create a listing page” and add your copy and images there.
 But the better way is to use a WYSIWYG HTML editor.
 That stands for What You See Is What You Get.
 The best on the market is Adobe’s Dreamweaver but it’s a tad pricey.
 If you need something that’s free a good program to download is the Coffeecup HTML Editor.